Buying a First Home Could Be Very Challenging: Here’s Why

 Mortgage lenders are competing more on mortgage programs to win the business of borrowers, which is a good thing for buyers.
 Further, lending criteria, which is still somewhat stringent, have been showing signs of loosening over the recent past.

-According to the Mortgage Bankers Association’s (MBA) latest Mortgage Credit Availability Index (MCAI), credit availability increased in February.
-More specifically, the index inched up by 0.7% from the month before.
-An increase in the MCAI indicates that underwriting guidelines are loosening.
+According to the Mortgage Bankers Association’s (MBA) latest Mortgage Credit Availability Index (MCAI), credit availability decreased in June 2025.
+An increase in the MCAI indicates that underwriting guidelines are loosening, while the opposite may be true when the MCAI dips.

 Build Equity Quickly With Increasing Property Values